What should I know about being a student Veteran?

 Take the next step: Make the connection.

-Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources, services, and support to address the issues impacting their lives.
-If issues at school are interfering with your health and well-being or getting in the way of your relationships, daily activities, or ability to study, you may want to reach out for support.
+Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with resources, services, and support to address the issues affecting their lives.
+If issues at school are interfering with your health and well-being or getting in the way of your relationships, activities, or ability to study, you may want to reach out for support.
 Consider connecting with:

 - Your doctor.
 Ask if your doctor has experience treating Veterans or can refer you to someone who does.